Emdadul-Haque-Emon/ATM-Machine-using-c-/README.md

 # Project-ATM
 # A standard ATM project using cpp.
-# Including file to save password and balance.
+# You can create file which is included to the program to save password and balance.